zhangjunfelix/SLA4pg/content/_index.md

 ## How to get started

-- Skim the **Week 1** page to see the course logic and the “theory → prediction → test” workflow.
+- Skim the **syllabus** page to see the course logic and the “theory → prediction → test” workflow.
 - Bring one L2 phenomenon you’re curious about (e.g., articles, agreement, word order) — we’ll turn it into a researchable question.

 > **Tip:** If you want a head start, think of a concrete learner difficulty you’ve seen.
 Be ready to say what would **count as evidence** for your explanation.

 ---

-## Questions?

-Drop by office hours or message the instructor.
-Curious, skeptical, evidence-hungry minds are especially welcome.
-Let’s build arguments that stand up to data.